 These tools support effective analysis of the node performance of large-scale scientific applications consisting of thousands of procedures, hundreds of thousands of lines of code, and external (possibly binary-only) libraries.
 The toolkit is designed to work directly with optimized application binaries.
 By doing so, the toolkit is language independent and it avoids the need for manual instrumentation, changes to the build process, and recompilation.
 A feature that distinguishes HPCToolkit from any other performance analysis tool is that it analyzes application binaries, recovers information about the loop nesting structure in the program, and maps performance back to the source code at the loop level-the level that matters for optimized scientific programs.
-The toolkit is multiplatform (including Alpha+Tru64, MIPS+IRIX, Pentium+Linux, Opteron+Linux, and Itanium+Linux)-a range of architectures of past, current, and emerging interest to ASCI in general and LANL in particular.
+The toolkit is multiplatform (including Alpha+Tru64, MIPS+IRIX, Pentium+Linux, Opteron+Linux, and Itanium+Linux)-a range of architectures of past, current, and emerging interest to ASC in general and LANL in particular.

 HPCToolkit supports scalable data collection using hardware performance monitors for analysis of both serial and parallel codes.
 To facilitate interpretation of performance data, toolkit components combine measured metrics with program structure information from the application binary and correlate it with the application source code.
 The toolkit includes an intuitive browser for interactive exploration of application performance data.
 A novel and important feature of the performance browser is its support for top-down analysis, which is essential for effective analysis of large codes.
 Recent work at UNM is designed to complement the performance monitoring work being done at Rice University.
 While Rice's HPCToolkit focuses primarily on CPU performance on a single machine, new work begun at UNM is focused on fine-grained, lightweight measurement of operating system and networking software performance.
-Recent work at CCS-3 has shown that operating system performance is critical to exposing the full capabilities of large-scale machines to ASCI applications such as SAGE; Prof. Patrick Bridges at UNM has recently begun work on a new performance monitoring system designed to measure OS and message passing performance at runtime with minimal overhead.
-This system is designed to enable the deployment of operating system and runtime components that can adapt their behavior to the varying needs of ASCI applications.
+Recent work at CCS-3 has shown that operating system performance is critical to exposing the full capabilities of large-scale machines to ASC applications such as SAGE; Prof. Patrick Bridges at UNM has recently begun work on message centric monitoring, a new performance monitoring system designed to measure OS and message passing performance at runtime with minimal overhead.
+This system is designed to enable the deployment of operating system and runtime components that can adapt their behavior to the varying needs of ASC applications.
+In the past year, the UNM group demonstrated that message centric monitoring introduces minimal overhead and can be used to detect static load imbalance.